HungryTurtleCode/htc_website/_posts/2015-12-27-jquery-keyboard-events.md

 I often hear people who are just getting into programming ask things like, &#8220;but how do I use this in the real world?&#8221;.
 It is all well and good understanding things from a theoretical standpoint, but it&#8217;s all about actually using that knowledge to make something awesome.

-So today I am going to explain how you can build a pretty simple effect using <a href="https://hungryturtlecode.com/tutorials/javascript-tuts/jquery-tuts/" target="_blank">jQuery</a> by monitoring user keystrokes.
+So today I am going to explain how you can build a pretty simple effect using [jQuery](https://hungryturtlecode.com/tutorials/javascript-tuts/jquery-tuts/){:target="_blank"}<!--_--> by monitoring user keystrokes.

 ### But What Is This Awesome Effect?